Build

 From a strategy’s detail page you can:

-- Stop the currently running revision:
+- Stop the current deployment:

 - Click Stop strategy.

-- The status transitions
+- The deployment transitions

 running→stopping→stoppedwhen complete.